gpuweb/gpuweb/design/ErrorHandling.md

 There are a number of cases that developers or applications need error handling for:

- - *Debugging*: Getting errors synchronously during development, to break into the debugger.
+ - *Debugging*: Getting errors synchronously during development, for debugger breakpoints.
  - *Fatal Errors*: Handling device/adapter loss, either by restoring WebGPU or by fallback to non-WebGPU content.
  - *Fallible Allocation*: Making fallible resource allocations (detecting out-of-memory).
  - *Testing*: Checking success of WebGPU calls, for conformance testing or application unit testing.